Bad colors with Canon 5D Mark II (esp with dark photos)

 With regards to DCP profiles, those aren't originated at rawstudio, they come from Adobe as far as I know.
 And I'm reluctant to make Darktable dependent on Adobe's stuff.
 As there is no open source software to produce DCP profiles.
 So this is of very little interest to me personally at the moment.

-#6 Updated by Pascal de Bruijn over 6 years ago
+#6 Updated by Pascal de Bruijn almost 7 years ago

 I did quickly check the rawstudio stuff, but from what I can see, they actually don't ship the adobe dcp profiles, but dcp profiles created by them selves.
 But they seem to implement the dcraw matrix, which we ship as well as the "standard color matrix".

-#7 Updated by angryziber - over 6 years ago
+#7 Updated by angryziber - almost 7 years ago

 Here is another example, shot with the Standard picture style: